fouzdertech/business-suite-doc/Purchasing/Service-Management.md

 # Service Management

-This guide explains how to manage services in CloudOnex Business Suite.
+This guide explains how to manage services in FouzderIT Business Suite.
 Unlike physical products, services don't have inventory quantities and are handled differently in the system.

 ## Adding a New Service